Antonio Lotti: A Biography

 In 1705, Lotti had a collection of madrigals published: Duetti, terzetti e madrigali a piu voci, by the Venetian printer Antonio Bortoli.
 The collection was dedicated to the Holy Roman Emperor, Leopold I (1640 - 1705), who sponsored the publication, but unfortunately died while the pages were still being printed.
 Only when Leopold's successor agreed to pay the printer was the printing completed.
 A manuscript of the music survives in Lotti's hand, dated 1703.
 The music was generally given a favourable reception, except for an acrid critique, entitled Lettera familiare d’un accademico filarmonico.
 The letter was anonymous, but it has long been thought to be by Benedetto Marcello (1686 - 1739), a former pupil of Lotti's.
 Marcello's pamphlet was never published, as the result of some 'intervention'.
 The collection is Lotti's only work to be published in his lifetime.
 Works from the collection are available from Ancient Groove Music here.

 In 1711, he travelled to Novara to attend a festival on 14th June, at which he provided some compositions.
-On 12 February 1714, he married the soprano, Santa Stella Scarabelli (c.
+On 12 February 1714, he married the soprano, Santa Stella (c.
 1686 - 1759), who was from Bologna.
+(Her name is often incorrectly given as Santa Stella Scarabelli or 'La Santini'.)
 In her will, she acknowledged the existence of a daughter, Lucrezia Maria Basadonna, who was a nun, and had been fathered by another man before she married Lotti.
 Santa Stella's dowry was 18,600 ducats.
 They lived in Calle dei Fabbri, in the parish of S. Geminiano, and also had a villa in the Veneto at Strà.

 After an offer of employment by the Elector of Saxony, Friedrich Augustus I, Lotti was granted a leave of absence by the procurators of the Basilica San Marco on 17th July 1717, and he left for Dresden on 5th September 1717 with his wife and a band of Italian musicians, including the castrato Senesino (1686 - 1758).
 The librettist Antonio Maria Luchini also accompanied them.